ritumunshi/ClosetCompanion/replit.md

-# Closet Concierge Web Application
+# ATTIRELY Web Application

 ## Overview

-Closet Concierge is a full-stack web application built with a modern tech stack that helps users manage their wardrobe and get outfit suggestions.
+ATTIRELY (formerly Closet Concierge) is a full-stack web application built with a modern tech stack that helps users manage their wardrobe and get outfit suggestions.
 The application features a React frontend with TypeScript, an Express.js backend, and uses PostgreSQL with Drizzle ORM for data persistence.
 The system includes AI-powered outfit recommendations based on user preferences, weather, and occasion.

 ## System Architecture